 Dulcie speaks with a nice trans-Atlantic accent here in The Face on the Barroom Floor (1932).
 The product of close association and performing with her parents?
 Perhaps elocution lessons?
 Another example of an acquired accent?

 Source; Bill Sprague Collection – Internet Archive.
 This is a pre-Hollywood code film about the dangers of alcohol.
 The author thinks Dulcie is quite successful in this, her last film role.

 Dulcie remarried in 1932.
 Her second husband was Elmer H Brown, an actor and director ten years her senior.
 Two sons were born of the union.
 She died in New York in 1981.
 Ashley Cooper kept working on stage for most of his life.
 He died in January 1952.
 Emily Curr died in New York in December 1944.

 Cecil’s much younger sister Eileen Robinson (1896-1955) also acted, working in Australia, England and in the US.
-She was married to US writer, stage and screen actor Alan Brooks (born Irving Hayward) until his death in 1936.
+For a time she was married to US writer, stage and screen actor Alan Brooks (born Irving Hayward).